Making it Beautiful

-When I was in practice, the principal technique I used to get bridgework to look natural is the ovate pontic.
+When I was in practice, the principal technique I used to get bridgework to look natural was the ovate pontic.
 This is a technical term for a method of creating the illusion that the tooth is growing out of your gum.
 There aren’t many dentists yet who use this technique, outside of those who are trained in cosmetic dentistry.
 However, use of the ovate pontic technique is required of cosmetic dentistry specialists who are taking their accreditation exam.

 When an ovate pontic is used as part of a dental bridge, the site where the false tooth is placed is sculpted with an electrosurgical device prior to placing it.
 This creates the illusion that the tooth is growing up from the ridge.
 That technique has been used in the photographs below right and at the bottom of this page to give the lateral incisors in each case such a stunningly realistic appearance.
 This is work that was done by Dr. David Hall, author of this site.

 Here is a bridge done by a mynewsmile network dentist, Dr. Ross Headley of Overland Park, Kansas.
 The patient had an old Maryland bridge and a lot of tooth decay.
 This bridge wasn’t done with the ovate pontic technique, but it still looks very natural.
 The bridge is all-ceramic, and the colors, shapes, and translucency are matched perfectly throughout her smile.
 For more information on Dr. Headley, click here.